infinitepower18/clone-in-vscode/README.md

 A browser extension to clone any GitHub or GitLab repository right in Visual Studio Code with just one click.

+All you need is Visual Studio Code installed on your system for this extension to work.
+Then just click the extension on any GitHub/GitLab repo and it will open VS Code where it will take you through the rest of the cloning process.

 [Privacy Policy](https://ahnafmahmud.me/apps/CloneInVSCode/PrivacyPolicy.html)

 ## Download